lucas-angermann/idai-field-web/README.md

     $ curl -XPOST localhost:4000/api/worker/reindex
     $ curl -XPOST localhost:4000/api/worker/conversion # if one has images from the client
     $ curl -XPOST localhost:4000/api/worker/tiling     # if there are georeferenced images

+Note that admin rights are needed in order to use the worker endpoints.
+So either use HTTP basic auth to login in with a user that has `admin: true` or add `%{ name: "anonymous", admin: true }` to api/config/dev.exs in order to grant admins rights without login for development purposes.

 or alternatively generate test data